-Staff also take into account the individual needs, interests, and stage of development of each child in their care, and use this information to plan a challenging and enjoyable experience.
-Where a child may have a special educational need or disability, staff consider whether specialist support is required, linking with relevant services from other agencies, where appropriate.
+Staff also takes into account the individual needs, interests, and stage of development of each child in their care, and use this information to plan a challenging and enjoyable experience.
+Where a child may have a special educational need or disability, staff consider whether specialist support is required, seeking advice and guidance from the schools SENCo and will link with relevant services from other agencies, where appropriate.